Domestic Helper Annual Leave and Holidays

 Statutory holidays and general holidays

 Statutory holidays are different from general holidays.
-There are 12 statutory holidays and 17 general holidays.
-According to the law, employers only need to give statutory holidays to domestic workers, but if you are willing, we encourage you to give general holidays to your domestic worker.
-This is commonly referred to as the ‘red calendar’ by foreign domestic workers.
+There are 12 statutory holidays and 17 general holidays in Hong Kong.
+Employers only need to give statutory holidays to domestic workers, but we encourage you to give general holidays to your domestic worker.
+This is commonly referred to as the ‘red calendar’.

 The 12 statutory holidays are: